windmill-labs/windmilldocs/docs/getting_started/flows.md

 # Flows

 :::tip
-Signup at [app.windmill.dev](https://app.windmill.dev) then you can one-click import any flows on [hub.windmill.dev](https://hub.windmill.dev).
+Sign up at [app.windmill.dev](https://app.windmill.dev) then you can one-click import any flows on [hub.windmill.dev](https://hub.windmill.dev).
 See ['Whenever an HN message contains a mention, publish it to slack'.](https://hub.windmill.dev/flows/13/whenever-an-hn-message-contains-a-mention%2C-publish-it-to-slack)